mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/transaction-not-started-exception.md

 ---
 title: TransactionNotStartedException class
-description: The transaction has not been started exception.
+description: "The transaction has not been started exception. "
+last_modified_at: 2024-06-26T20:27:06Z
 ---

 The transaction has not been started exception.